CodedByHasan/golang-for-beginners/README.md

 ## Repository Overview

+Below is an outline of the repositories, including all packages and a brief description outlining their functionality.

 | Package Name  | Decription                                                        |
 |---------------|-------------------------------------------------------------------|
 | _hello-world_ | [Prints `Hello world` to standard output](./hello-world/main.go). |